North Arm Cove, New South Wales: 1918 subdivision

-Port Stephens was under consideration as the main seaport for New South Wales, as well as the national capital, and a large city-style subdivision of the peninsula was designed by Walter Burley Griffin.
+Port Stephens was under consideration as the main seaport for New South Wales, as well as the national capital, and a large city-style subdivision of the North Arm Cove peninsula was designed by Walter Burley Griffin, under the name "Port Stephens City".

-Unlike the previously made plans for octagonal shaped Canberra or Griffith (1914), Port Stephen City was designed to fit into the narrow finger shaped bay peninsula.
-It provided for various urban city functions grouped into precincts or urban zones.
-The major railways and rail-water interchange (the port) was planned on the western side of the peninsula, towards the Carrington village, with nearby Custom House and Administration Centre occupying the land to the East of the rail and port links.
-Adjacent to the north of this governance district the land was reserved for Commercial Centre and Factory District forming an employment zone of the future city.
-Further North there was a retail district lining the main Boulevard with Markets square and a Wholesale district conveniently located to the east of the main railway station.
-A Residence District was planned to the North towards the old Pacific Highway.
-Within the residential zone Griffin had also reserved 3 large lots for two primary school and one high school, a church site, 2 theatre sites, library centre and public recreation reserve.
+Unlike the previously made plans for octagonal-shaped Canberra or Griffith (1914), Port Stephens City was designed to fit into the narrow finger-shaped bay peninsula.
+Despite this, the layout is clearly recognizable for its embodiment of Griffin's design concepts, particularly in its use of central hubs with radiating roads, connected by wide boulevards.
+The design provided for various urban city functions, grouped into precincts or urban zones.
+The major railway terminus and rail-water interchange (the port) was planned on the western side of the peninsula, toward Carrington village, with nearby Customs House and Administration Centre occupying the land to the east of the rail and port links.
+Adjacent to the north of this governance district, the land was reserved for a commercial centre and a factory district, forming an employment zone of the future city.
+Further north, there was a retail district lining the main boulevard, with a market square and wholesale district conveniently located to the east of the main railway station.
+A residential district was planned to the north, toward the old Pacific Highway.
+Within the residential zone, Griffin had also reserved three large lots for two primary schools and one high school, a church site, two theatre sites, a library centre and a public recreation reserve.
 Plans were approved by Stroud Shire Council on 6 May 1918.